26/3/2023: Tender scoring expanded. Others generally revised.

 - Tender validity period.

-- Better conducted after submission of the tender report.
+- Better conducted after submission of the tender report when all the questions have been identified.

 - Strategy in priority of interview.